What my $30 hamburger reveals about fees and how companies use them to jack up prices

 But even he admits the fee situation has gotten out of control lately.

-So, like any sensible, self-respecting consumer, I cancelled my order and decided to finally cook the lentils that have been gathering dust in the back of my cupboard for 18 months, right?
+So, like any sensible, self-respecting consumer, I canceled my order and decided to finally cook the lentils that have been gathering dust in the back of my cupboard for 18 months, right?

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.